Seasonal fundraising ideas, special dates, and inspiration to help your nonprofit spring forward!

 It’s a classic for a reason!
 Everyone’s familiar with charity walks, and as the weather warms up and flowers bloom, your supporters will be more than happy to put on their sneakers and get physical for a good cause.
 Events on Mightycause allow you to create robust sites where you can easily manage registration, sell tickets, and incorporate peer-to-peer fundraising.

 Does your nonprofit work to keep your community healthy?
 Then you’ll want to be sure to set up a fundraiser for National Public Health Week from April 3–9th!

 National Pet Day

-This year, National Pet Day falls on April 11th.
+This year, National Pet Day is April 11th.
 If your nonprofit helps animals, encourage your supporters to start a fundraiser for your organization in honor of their pets!

 Easter Egg Hunt

-Easter falls on Sunday, April 21st this year.
+Easter falls on Sunday, April 9th this year.
 There’s still plenty of time to plan an Easter Egg Hunt!
 Set up the hunt on your nonprofit’s property or reserve a spot at a local park.
-Events on Mightycause is the perfect choice for an charity Easter Egg Hunt!
+Events on Mightycause is the perfect choice for a charity Easter Egg Hunt!

 National Volunteer Week

 National Volunteer Week is April 16-22nd!
 Pay tribute to your superstar volunteers by setting up a fundraiser in their honor, or even better, set up an Event or Team for your volunteers and have them reach out to family, friends, and colleagues to donate to the cause they devote so much time and effort to supporting!